westonganger/paper_trail-association_tracking/README.md

-# [WIP] PaperTrail Association Tracking
+# [WIP] paper_trail-association_tracking

 [![Build Status][4]][5] [![Dependency Status][6]][7]

-paper_trail plugin to track and reify associations
+Plugin for the PaperTrail gem to track and reify associations

 ## TODO